great-anaphylaxis/um-ilang/README.md

-# UM Ilang High School
+# UMIHS Maroon Ink
-The repository for the UM Ilang High School website.
+The repository for the UMIHS Maroon Ink Blog.

 ## About
-A public code repository for the UMIHS website.
-Unfortunately, it is still under development, but you can view the curent state of the website here: [UMIHS website](https://umilang.web.app/)<br>
+A public code repository for the Maroon Ink website.
+Unfortunately, it is still under development, but you can view the curent state of the website here: [Maroon Ink website](https://umilang.web.app/)<br>
-The design of the website is found here: [UMIHS design](https://www.canva.com/design/DAFsJu49mhA/cNCAcoqBSSzAv0JhGz10OA/edit?utm_content=DAFsJu49mhA&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton)

 ## To Do's
 - [X] Permission from a teacher in UM